Fertility Treatments

 Embryo Freezing

-Following embryo transfer, there may be additional embryos that are of good quality.
+Following embryo transfer, there may be other embryos of good quality.

-These embryos can then be frozen or ‘cryopreserved’, stored and thawed for use at a later date during a Frozen Embryo Transfer (FET) treatment cycle.
+These embryos can then be frozen or ‘cryopreserved’, stored.
+They can then be thawed for use later during a Frozen Embryo Transfer (FET) treatment cycle.

 Single Embryo Transfer Policy

 Merrion Fertility Clinic has an elective single embryo transfer policy.
-For patients deemed to have a very good prognosis, a single high quality embryo is transferred and any other good quality embryos are frozen for subsequent use.
+For good prognosis patients, a single good quality embryo is transferred and any other good quality embryos are frozen for subsequent use.

 Double embryo transfer may be recommended in certain situations.
-This option will be discussed with the patient(s) in advance of the embryo transfer.
+This option will be discussed with you before your embryo transfer.

 Frozen Embryo Transfer